needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 In this example, the `tree` asset is not actually unloaded at this point.
 You can load an AssetBundle, or its partial contents, but you cannot partially unload an AssetBundle.
 No asset in `stuff` unloads until the AssetBundle itself is completely unloaded.
 The exception to this rule is the engine interface [`Resources.UnloadUnusedAssets`](https://docs.unity3d.com/ScriptReference/Resources.UnloadUnusedAssets.html).
 Executing this method in the above scenario causes `tree` to unload.
 Because the Addressables system cannot be aware of these events, the profiler graph only reflects the Addressables ref-counts (not exactly what memory holds).
 Note that if you choose to use `Resources.UnloadUnusedAssets`, it is a very slow operation, and should only be called on a screen that won't show any hitches (such as a loading screen).

+### Delaying Unload
+In addition to ensuring items are cleared from memory quickly enough (as discussed above), it's important to ensure items are not churning in and out of memory too often.
+Specifically, loading an item, releasing it, then quickly reloading it.
+If it is the only item in a bundle, or at least the last released item, then we will unload the AssetBundle the moment the release comes through.
+This means there will be a full unload, and then an immediate reload.
+A common example of this is with shared dependencies.

+For example, say you have two materials, `boat` and `plane` that share a texture, `cammo`, which has been pulled into its own AssetBundle.
+Level 1 uses `boat` and level 2 uses `plane`.
+As you exit level 1 you release the `boat`, and immediately load `plane`.
+During the release, we will unload texture `cammo`.
+Then the subsequent load will immediately reload it.

+For this specific example, the easiest solution is to build a wrapper around Addressables that delays Release calls.
+That works here because it's known "release and reload" are likely to happen in a very short timeframe (level transitions).
+Depending on your scenario, the solution may need to be more or less complex.

 ## AssetBundle Memory Overhead
 When deciding how to organize your Addressable groups and AssetBundles, you may want to consider the runtime memory usage of each AssetBundle.
 Many small AssetBundles can give greater granularity for unloading, but can come at the cost of some runtime memory overhead.
 This section describes the various types of AssetBundle memory overhead.